f5devcentral/AI-stepbystep/1_text_labs/open-webui/04-mcpo.md

 ![f5mcp test](images/f5mcp_test.png)

-8. After hitting execute, you should see in teh response body the list of your BIG-IP pool names.
+8. After hitting execute, you should see in the response body the list of your BIG-IP pool names.

 ![f5mcp test result](images/f5mcp_test_result.png)